 I am from Long Beach, Calif. but have resided in Delaware since my early childhood.
 I am an alumna of the University of Delaware with a bachelor’s degree in history with minors in museum studies and Africana studies.
 I am a current student of Temple University’s Public History master’s program and have specific interest in the subjects of Black American studies and women’s studies.
 I wish to concentrate on inclusive history research because it is my goal to continue to unearth American history that has previously been overshadowed and neglected.
 By pursuing this work, I hope to shed light on minority history to provide more inclusive and diverse narratives in America’s contemporary historical spheres.

-Researcher for Inclusive History Carolanne Deal is currently working with the division’s Engagement and Collections Team.
+Researcher for Inclusive History Carolanne Deal is currently working with the division’s Collections, Affiliates, Research and Exhibits (CARE) Team.
 Carolanne commented:

 I was born and raised in Hockessin, Del.
 I earned a bachelor’s degree in art history from the University of Delaware where I continued my studies and received a master’s degree in art history with a concentration in museum studies in 2019.
 I’m passionate about inclusive history because I believe the research we do has the ability to inspire, educate and create change.
 I look forward to highlighting the stories often relegated to the margins of history and making those stories accessible to the public.
 In my free time, I like to walk my three dogs, attend live music shows and listen to podcasts about true crime or queer history.